ryann96/Ryann96/_posts/2023-09-23-Sprite_Animation_Examples.md

             // Updates the `frameX` property to prepare for the next frame in the sprite sheet. character.update();

-            // Uses `requestAnimationFrame` to synchronize the animation loop with the display's refresh rate,
-            // ensuring smooth visuals.
-            requestAnimationFrame(animate);
+            // Store the current time as the last frame time lastFrameTime = currentTime;
         }

-        //add timout
-        // Use setTimeout to delay the start of the animation by 3 seconds (3000 milliseconds). setTimeout(function () {
+        // Uses `requestAnimationFrame` to continue the animation loop. requestAnimationFrame(animate);
+    }

-        // Start the animation after the timeout. animate();
+    // Start the animation loop immediately after the page has loaded. requestAnimationFrame(animate);
-    }, 3000); // 3000 milliseconds (3 seconds) delay

     });
 </script>